SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: Discussions

 The above discussion implies that, if $p$ is too small, the system is not efficient as miners who finish their tasks and wait to be assigned a new task are doing more redundant training.
 On the other hand, a larger $p$ not only results in a higher fork rate, but also more block verification for the entire network.
 Hence, in Section~\ref{sec:metrics}, we define new efficiency metrics in terms of the amount of computations contributing to the blockchain security and ML training, which are further investigated in Section~\ref{sec:sim} for different values of $p$.

-In conclusion, to reduce the useful work that does not contribute to BGO in the system, $\tau$ should be decreased, which in turn increases forks and storage cost.
+In conclusion, the increased block verification time and cost lead to inherent limitations for the framework and imply trade-offs that should be carefully considered.
+To reduce the useful work that does not contribute to BGO, $\tau$ should be decreased, which in turn increases forks and storage cost.
 To reduce forks, we can decrease $p$, which in turn increases the amount of redundant useful work.
 We display this trade-off and consider different choices in our simulations.